Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Resource pooling

 **Explanation:**
-"On-demand self-service" is incorrect; provisioning, not billing.
+On-demand self-service is incorrect; provisioning, not billing.
-"Metered service" is correct.
+Metered service is correct.
 Customers are billed for exact resource usage.
-"Multitenancy" is incorrect; relates to shared resources.
+Multitenancy is incorrect; relates to shared resources.
-"Resource pooling" is incorrect; relates to efficient hardware usage.
+Resource pooling is incorrect; relates to efficient hardware usage.

 ---